jared-hwang/UrbanInference/README.md

 is paramount to designing cities according to our goals as a society.
-Simulation-based inference is a method in which a simulator is described by a joint distribution over some output of a simulation and some latent variables, contitioned on some input.
+Simulation-based inference is a method in which a simulator is described by a joint distribution over some output of a simulation and some latent variables, conditioned on some input.
 We thereby can attempt to directly learn the relationship between the output and the input parameters.
 We apply this technique to A/B Street, a traffic simulation tool, by investigating the impact of one intersection's traffic light timing on the average trip time in the wider area.
 We find that, when applied to